“There is only one way to eat an elephant: a bite at a time.”

 – Desmond Tutu

-In this blog I am going to introduce the Pomodoro technique of time management and explain why it will help you be more productive especially if you are working from home.
+In this blog I am going to introduce the Pomodoro technique of time management and explain why it will help you to be more productive especially if you are working from home.
 When working from home it is incredibly easy to lose track of time, lose the boundaries or work vs non-work, and forget to take all-important breaks.
 It is also far too easy to procrastinate or be distracted by the contents of the fridge, the T.V, the housework, your partner or your children too.
 Procrastination and distractions are big problems for productivity anyway, but can be heightened when working from home!

 Practising the Pomodoro technique will help you overcome these problems.

-As Desmond Tutu once wisely said that “There is only one way to eat an elephant: a bite at a time”.
+As Desmond Tutu once wisely said, “There is only one way to eat an elephant: a bite at a time”.
 The Pomodoro technique divides the working day into easy to manage segments – think of these as elephant bit-sizing chunks.
 All tasks, big and small, are broken down into small manageable activities that can be tackled one-step at a time.

 The Pomodoro technique is a time management method developed by the entrepreneur and author Francesco Cirillo in the late 1980s.
 He advocated breaking down your time into 25-minute work intervals.
 Each 25-minute work interval is known as a pomodoro, from the Italian word for ‘tomato’, after the tomato-shaped kitchen timer that Cirillo used to develop this technique (which he did in order to cope with his university studies).
 Cirillo is now the owner of Cirillo Consulting and the author of The Pomodoro Technique: The Life-Changing Time-Management System.